wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The *rules* field is where ``SCA`` dictates if a *check* is marked as *passed* or *failed*.
-There are four main types of rules as described below:
+There are five main types of rules as described below:

 +------------------------------+----------------+
 | Type                         | Character      |